Did You Know Anything about the Eritrean Revolutionary Principles?

 The government has invested that occasion to make sure of the personal ambitions and the personal goals of the political figures they have invited and welcomed inside the country.
 They already know some of them and know that they lack those Eritrean revolutionary principles.

-In comparison, the other political groups were dependant on some foreign powers in the Middle East and the leaders of these groups have personal interests during the liberation struggle, forget about being corrupt and using the financial aids given to the revolution to live wealthy.
+In comparison, the other political groups were dependent on some foreign powers in the Middle East and the leaders of these groups have personal interests during the liberation struggle, forget about being corrupt and using the financial aids given to the revolution to live wealthy.

 Those figures in the Eritrean opposition know that leaders of the ruling front are suspicious and they always give priority to the national issues and to those Eritrean revolutionary principles, sacrificing their personal interests.